deepin-community/fontforge/doc/sphinx/scripting/scripting-alpha.rst

    * fmflags&0x80 => generate tables so the font will work on both Apple and MS platforms.

-     Apple has screwed up and in Mac 10.4 (Tigger), if OpenType tables are present in a font then the AAT tables will be ignored -- or so I'm told (I can't test this myself).
+     Apple has screwed up and in Mac 10.4 (Tiger), if OpenType tables are present in a font then the AAT tables will be ignored -- or so I'm told (I can't test this myself).
 Unfortunately Apple does not implement all of OpenType, so the result is almost certain to be wrong).